 This year these dates on the lunar calendar will fall between September 3rd through the 5th.

-During this period, people take gifts with them to their relatives and offer incense sticks at the family alter.
+During this period, people take gifts with them to their relatives and offer incense sticks at the family altar.

-Because of this, many people take vacation or leave work early, and as there are many companies that grant the time off, the lunar Obon Festival has become a part of life and an important time of year in Okinawa.
+In order to do this, many people take vacation or leave work early, and there are many companies that grant time off as the the lunar Obon Festival has become a part of life and an important time of year in Okinawa.